Men, masculinities, and environmental issues

 Caring for the environment

-The above issues illustrate the need to engage with men and boys about environmental issues such as the climate crisis and in changing our relationships with nature.
-This is a growing area of practice for work with men and boys.
-Several scholars have emphasised the need to develop what eco-feminists call an ‘ethic of care’ among men and boys, in which we cultivate equitable, interdependent relationships with the more-than-human world, as well as with the people in our lives.
-This highlights the importance of learning from rather than denigrating First Nations knowledge and activism.
+These issues illustrate the need to engage with men and boys about environmental issues such as the climate crisis and changing our relationships with nature.
+This is a growing area of practice for work with men and boys, and should be addressed more within environmental education.
+Several eco-feminist scholars have emphasised the need to develop an ‘ethic of care’ among men and boys, to cultivate equitable, interdependent relationships with the more-than-human world, as well as with other people.
+There are overlaps here with First Nations peoples’ ways of seeing the world and their relationship with it.
 Hultman and Pulé have argued for the need to develop ‘ecological masculinities’ based upon our interconnections with other living things.
-Bob Pease has called for a pro-feminist environmentalism, and engaging with men about the emotional vulnerability we feel in relation to climate change and nature.
-It is clear that a gender-transformative approach is urgently needed to mitigate and adapt to the climate and ecological crises and address their root causes.
+Pease has called for pro-feminist environmentalism, and engaging with men about the emotional vulnerability we feel in relation to climate change and nature.
+It is clear that gender-transformative approaches are urgently needed to mitigate and adapt to the climate and ecological crises and address their root causes.

 Resources: